-Daily realised volatilities (RV) are estimated based on the hourly electricity spot price.
-Following Frömmel et al. (2014), the realised variance is defined as the summation of the squared price changes over day t (see, e.g., Andersen et al., 2001; Do et al., 2020).
-Hence, the RV is defined as Eq.
-(14):
+Daily realized volatilities (RV) are estimated based on the hourly electricity spot price.
+Following Frömmel et al. (2014), the realized variance is defined as the summation of the squared price changes over day t (see, e.g., Andersen et al., 2001; Do et al., 2020).
+Hence, the RV is defined as Equation (14):

-$$RV_t = \sqrt{\sum{j=1}^M r{t,j}^2}, i = 1, \dots, M, t = 1, \dots, T,$$ (14)
+$$RV_t = \sqrt{\sum{j=1}^M r{t,i}^2}$$ , $i = 1, ..., M, t = 1, ..., T$, (14)

 where $r{t,i}$ denotes the log price change from hour i-1 to i on day t.
-The sampling frequency is 1-h and M = 24 in our case.
+The sampling frequency is 1-hour and M=24 in our case.
 Table 3 displays the descriptive statistics of daily volatilities of five areas.
-Fig. 1 plots the daily volatilities of the five market areas studied.
-As shown in Table 3 and Fig. 1, price volatility in Norway is generally lower than in the other three countries, while volatility in Denmark is the highest.
+Figure 1 plots the daily volatilities of the five market areas studied.

+As shown in Table 3 and Figure 1, price volatility in Norway is generally lower than in the other three countries, while volatility in Denmark is the highest.
 Around 95% of Norway's electricity generation is from hydropower, and this has given Norway a stable access to inexpensive clean energy.
 However, for electricity Denmark relies largely on wind power, which is a highly intermittent energy resource and easily affected by weather conditions; hence, higher volatility is expected.
 All five series are tested stationary, by the Augmented Dickey Fuller test (Dickey and Fuller, 1979).